 You’re smart.
 You’re resourceful.
 You can conquer problems without breaking a sweat.
-You’re a small business owner for crying out loud.
-But computer glitches and technical issues can knock the wind out of you.
+You’re a business owner for crying out loud.
+But you’re not a tech whizz.
+You had to Visit Site to learn about VoIP phone systems.
+You’ve never fixed a computer in your life.
+You don’t know how to back up data.
+It’s just not your strong point – computer glitches and technical issues can knock the wind out of you.
 After all, you’re an entrepreneur type, not an IT expert.
 Websites similar to Windows Bulletin help but sometimes you need more help.

 Before you call in the IT cavalry, get familiar with how tech support works.

 - How to talk to tech support

 There’s a lot that can be said for the old adages of “Have you tried unplugging it and plugging it back in?” and, “Have you tried turning it off and back on again?”
 Before calling tech support, it’s always a good idea to do a run through basic troubleshooting tasks.

 - Turn your computer off and restart

 - Shut down all internet devices, modem and router